networknext/next/README.md

 For games with more than 100k peak CCU, the license fee is $100k USD per-game, per-year.

-Network Next, Inc. also offers a hosted solution with commercial support.
+We also offer a hosted solution with commercial support.
 Please [contact us](mailto:glenn@networknext.com) for details.

 # Install Network Next